Tommy Suharto

-Hutomo Mandala Putra (born 15 July 1962), commonly known as Tommy Suharto, is an Indonesian businessman, politician, and convicted murderer.
-The youngest son of Suharto, the second President of Indonesia, he has long had a reputation for nepotism, corruption, and being a playboy.
-He gained notoriety for commissioning the murder of a judge who convicted him of corruption.
-He was convicted of murder in 2002 and sentenced to 15 years in jail, but was released in under four years.
+Hutomo Mandala Putra (born 15 July 1962), commonly known as Tommy Suharto, is an Indonesian businessman and politician.
+The youngest son of Suharto, the second President of Indonesia, he has long had a reputation of nepotism and corruption.
+Following the end of his father's regime, he gained notoriety for orchestrating the assassination of a judge who convicted him of corruption.
+He was convicted of murder in 2002 and sentenced to 15 years imprisonment, but was paroled in under four years.

-Since 2020, he has been involved in a leadership dispute with Muchdi Purwopranjono over control of Berkarya Party.
+Since 2020, he has been involved in a leadership dispute with Muchdi Purwopranjono over control of the Berkarya Party.

 Early life

 Tommy was born in Jakarta on 15 July 1962, the fifth child of Major-General Suharto and Siti Hartinah, better known as Ibu (Mrs) Tien.
 His siblings are Siti Hardiyanti Astuti 'Tutut' Rukmana, Sigit Harjojudanto, Bambang Trihatmodjo, Siti 'Titiek' Hediati and Siti Hutami 'Mamiek' Endang Adiningsih.

 His middle name comes from the Indonesian military's Mandala Command for the Liberation of West Irian (Komando Mandala Pembebasan Irian Barat), which was formed in January 1962 and led by Major-General Suharto with the aim of removing the Dutch from the territory of Netherlands New Guinea (West Papua).
 Suharto wrote in his autobiography that Tommy's middle name served as a reminder of the Mandala assignment.

-On 27 September 1965, when three years old, Tommy suffered scalding to his face and body.
-He had been playing with his younger sister Mamiek in the family's house on Jalan Haji Agus Salim in Central Jakarta when he ran into his mother, who was carrying into the dining room a pot of boiling hot oxtail soup, which spilled over Tommy.
-His mother immediately applied a cod liver salve to his scalded and blistered skin.
+On 27 September 1965, when he was three years old, Tommy suffered injuries from boiling water to his face and body.
+He had been playing with his younger sister Mamiek in the family's house on Jalan Haji Agus Salim in Central Jakarta when he ran into his mother, who was carrying into the dining room a pot of boiling hot oxtail soup, which washed over Tommy.
+His mother immediately applied a cod liver salve to his blistered skin.
 He was rushed to the Gatot Soebroto Army Hospital in nearby Senen neighborhood.
 For the next three nights, Suharto visited Tommy at the hospital.

-The timing is significant in Indonesia's history because on the night of 30 September 1965, an abortive coup attempt was launched by elements of the military, shooting dead six generals at about 4 am on 1 October.
+The timing of this injury is significant in the context of Indonesian history because on the night of 30 September 1965, an abortive coup attempt was launched by elements of the military, shooting dead six generals at about 4 am on 1 October.
 Before the killings took place, Suharto was still at the hospital.
 At about midnight, Tien urged Suharto to return home to check on Mamiek, who had been left with a servant.
 He went home about 12.15 am and went to bed and was awoken at about 4.30 am by news of the shootings.
 Tommy and his mother left the hospital on the afternoon of 1 October, accompanied by Suharto's half-brother Probosutedjo and aide-de-camp (ADC) Wahyudi.
 Tommy and his siblings were then moved to the ADC’s residence in Kebayoran Baru, as it was considered safer.